monerodocs/md/docs/cryptography/asymmetric/private-key.md

 ### Key strength

-Before deriving Ed25519 public key, the private key is subject to modulo `l`, where `l` is the maximum scalar allowed by the [Ed25519 scheme](/cryptography/asymmetric/ed25519).
+Before deriving the public key, private key is subject to modulo `l`, where `l` is the maximum scalar allowed by the [edwards25519 curve](/cryptography/asymmetric/edwards25519).

 The `l` is on the order of 2^252, so the effective key strength is technically 252 bits, not 256 bits.
 This is standard for EC cryptography and is more of a cosmetic nuance than any concern.